 It is important to apply in time.
 To allow yourself time to prepare the application and obtain any documents you need we advise you to start work on it at least a month before you need to submit it.

 It is against the law to remain in the UK beyond the expiry date of your visa without having made a further visa application, and being an ‘overstayer’ can have serious consequences for future visa applications.
-As from 24 November 2016 UK Visas and Immigration will only consider an application from an overstayer if made within 14 days of the visa expiry date and where there is a good reason beyond the applicant's control, which needs to be explained in the application.
+UK Visas and Immigration will only consider an application from an overstayer if made within 14 days of the visa expiry date and where there is a good reason beyond the applicant's control, which needs to be explained in the application.
 If your visa has already expired, email Student Immigration for advice.

 Getting a Confirmation of Acceptance for Studies (CAS) number